 25501 Inapplicability of chapter to certain sites and facilities

-This Chapter does not apply to any (i) site or related facility for which the California Public Utilities Commission has issued a certificate of public convenience or necessity or which any municipal utility has approved before January 7, 1975 or (ii)Expedited Powerplant, its site and related facilities.
+This Chapter does not apply to any (i) site or related facility for which the California Public Utilities Commission has issued a certificate of public convenience or necessity or which any municipal utility has approved before January 7, 1975 or (ii)Expedited Powerplant, as defined in Section 25141, its site and related facilities.
 Authorization for the siting, construction and operation of an Expedited Powerplant shall be obtained from the local government within whose jurisdiction the facility will be located and shall otherwise be subject to all applicable federal, state, regional and local laws.
-[Note: This text needs to be underlined as an addition to the existing legislative text.]

 SECTION 4.
 Section 21090.2 shall be added to the Public Resources Code, to read: